 SIP Walls and Roofs

-The final piece of the structural shell is Insulspan® structural insulating panels (SIPs).
+The final piece of the structural shell is Insulspan® structural insulated panels (SIPs).
 SIPs are installed as wall and roof panels depending on your home’s design.

 The SIPs are created by structurally laminating a continuous core of expanded polystyrene (EPS) insulation between two performance-rated oriented strand boards (OSB).
 Then, the panels are precision-cut to exact design specifications in a controlled manufacturing environment.